 How to Appeal if You are Denied as an IHSS Provider

-If you have completed the How to Become an IHSS Provider process, and been denied by the county IHSS Office or IHSS Public Authority Office to be an IHSS Provider, you have the option to ask for an appeal of the denial with the California Department of Social Services (CDSS).
+If you have completed the How to Become an IHSS Provider process, and been denied by the county IHSS Office or IHSS Public Authority Office to be an IHSS Provider, due to a conviction for an exclusionary crime, you have the option to ask for an appeal of the denial with the California Department of Social Services (CDSS).

 To ask for an appeal, you must complete the following within 60 days of the day the county tells you that you are not eligible to be an IHSS provider: